Collar-and-elbow: Decline

-By the early 20th century, Collar and Elbow had all but disappeared from Ireland.
-Writing in the Leinster Leader newspaper in 1907, local historian John Ennis directly attributed this to two significant factors - the Great Famine that resulted in the deaths of over 1 million people and the "unnatural exodus" of 1 million more seeking a better way of life, and the colonial-era Coercion Acts that limited any kind of gatherings in public space.
+By the early 20th century, Brollaidheacht had all but disappeared from Ireland.
+Writing in the Leinster Leader newspaper in 1907, local historian John Ennis directly attributed this to two significant factors – the Great Famine that resulted in the deaths of over 1 million people and the "unnatural exodus" of 1 million more seeking a better way of life, and the colonial-era Coercion Acts that limited any kind of gatherings in public space.
 The demographic and cultural devastation of the former coupled with the oppressive restrictions of the latter resulted in an environment in which Ireland's native wrestling style simply could not be practised, ultimately leading to it fading from everyday life entirely.